This author is completely fascinated with history because it tells everything that happens in the past.

 Who would have thought that parties held in nightclubs would burn alive it’s staffs, performers and visitors?
 Who would have thought that a place where people enjoyed the most will become the worst place they’ve visited?
 Who would have thought that a happy night would turn into a tragic event that no one could ever imagine?

 For some of us, a nightclub is considered as a venue for fun and enjoyment together with our friends or families.
 It is a place wherein we can sing and dance all night.
-Though I’ve never been in a nightclubs but I’ve seen clips of it in television shows.
+Though I’ve never been in a nightclub, but I’ve seen clips of it in television shows.
 I’ve seen how nightclubs became part of the lives of party goers.
-But, there are events that even us don’t have the ability to predict.
-This events claim the lives of hundreds of people in just one night.
+But there are events that even us don’t have the ability to predict.
+These events claim the lives of hundreds of people in just one night.
 Let us take a tour to the 10 worst nightclub fires in history.

 10. The Station nightclub fire

 Fourth-deadliest club fire in American history.
 Started by fireworks.